ParsaSabagh/My-Pass-Maker/README.md

 # My-Pass-Maker
-a script for making strong and customized passwords
+A script for making strong and customized passwords

 ## Usage